Today is the 8th day of Chanukah, and December 30th, 2019 – is an excellent time to take stock of the last year and think about the one to come.

-Principal #3: Work to understand your opponents’ point of view – “Try to understand the people with whom you disagree… This is why in conflicting opinions, in the Talmud, the Talmud always goes according to the opinion of Hillel, because Hillel always presented and studied Shammai’s, his opponent’s argument before his own. ”
+Principal #3: Work to understand your opponent’s point of view.
+“Try to understand the people with whom you disagree.
+The Talmud always goes according to Hillel’s opinion because Hillel always presented and studied Shammai’s, his opponent’s argument before his own. ”

 Principal #7: Remember that G-d Chose Us as a People – “God chose us not as individuals but as a people.
-He didn’t choose only the righteous or only the saints or only the very very holy people – he chose all of us.
-It is as a people that we stand before G-d and it is as a people that we stand before the world.
-The world doesn’t make distinctions… anti-semites don’t make distinctions… we are united by a covenant of shared memory, of shared identity and of a shared fate… even if we don’t share a faith… Therefore next time you are tempted to walk away from some group of Jews you think have offended you, make that effort, that gesture, to stay together, to forgive, to listen, to try and unite, because if G-d loves each of us, can we try, and do anything less…”
+He didn’t choose only the righteous or only the saints or only the very holy people – he chose all of us.
+It is as a people that we stand before G-d, and it is as a people that we stand before the world.
+The world doesn’t make distinctions.
+Anti-semites don’t make distinctions.
+We are united by a covenant of shared memory, of shared identity and of a shared fate even if we don’t share a faith.

-Now that you have reviewed these principles, I think you will agree with me that if the world were to take notice of these principles, we could actually come to achieve peace for all mankind, and we could easily solve all the challenges facing us – challenges of poverty, racism, climate change, and anything else that might come up.
+Now that you have reviewed these principles, I think you will agree that if the world were to take notice of these principles, we could achieve peace for all humankind.
+Moreover, we could quickly solve all the challenges facing us – poverty, racism, climate change, and anything else that might come up.

-And this is my prayer for the coming decade – that we learn to keep talking to each other, to keep listening, even though the most painful events, and to keep trying to understand the other, and to care for the other, and thereby create the one united world that G-d wants us to create.
+And this is my prayer for the coming decade – that we learn to keep talking to each other, to keep listening, even through the most painful events, and to keep trying to understand the other, and to care for the other, and thereby create the one united world that G-d wants us to make.